ACHRAFAHAL/Web-Beat-Maker/README.md

 - Uses the Web Audio API (AudioContext).
 User gesture may be required to start audio on some browsers.
 - Grid is 8 rows by N columns (configurable via the Span selector).
 Row note names are rendered in the UI.
 - Styling in [style.css](style.css).

-License
-- No license file included — add one if you plan to publish.

-Contributing
-- Small, single-page app — open issues or submit PRs against